Sysprep was not able to validate your windows installation

 SkipRearm registry entry value should be set to 1

-• Re-Install Microsoft Distributed Transaction Coordinator (MSDTC) service component of Windows using below commands
+• Re-install the Microsoft Distributed Transaction Coordinator (MSDTC) service component of Windows using the below commands

 Uninstall msdtc